DUNE/computing-training-202112/setup.md

 > ## How to make custom setup command with aliases
+> Not familiar with aliases?
+Read below.
+>
-> You may want to define a custom command for convenience.
-To create unix custom commands for yourself, we use:
+> To create unix custom commands for yourself, we use 'aliases':
 > ~~~
 > alias my_custom_commmand='the_long_command_you_want_to_alias_in_a_shorter_custom_name'
 > ~~~